The Town (2010 film): Factual accuracy

 The film ends with a written disclaimer: "Charlestown's reputation as a breeding ground for armed robbers is authentic.
 However, this film all but ignores the great majority of the residents of Charlestown, past and present, who are the same good and true people found most anywhere," to whom the film is dedicated.

 According to a September 2010 article in The Boston Globe, Charlestown was once known as an area where bank robbers were concentrated, but has not been since the mid-1990s, and the subject has been a sore point for "Townies".
 Now much of the neighborhood has been gentrified.
 The paper reported there is some sense of rivalry between Townies, people who lived in the historically Irish-Catholic neighborhood for decades, and "Toonies", largely white-collar workers who arrived with gentrification, but most of that has died down.
 The film makes reference to the definition of "Toonies" during one of Doug and Claire's dates.

 In the early 1990s, an increase in the number of bank and armored car robberies by Townies focused attention on Charlestown.
-In one heist in Hudson, New Hampshire, two guards were killed, and is alluded to in the film - during a scene where Agent Frawley is briefing his task force, he mentions that Doug's father is serving life for a notorious robbery in Nashua.
+In one heist in Hudson, New Hampshire, two guards were killed, which is alluded to in the film; during a scene where Agent Frawley is briefing his task force, he mentions that Doug's father is serving life for a notorious robbery in Nashua.
 According to Frawley, the elder MacRay hijacked a "bread truck" (armored car) up to New Hampshire, and when one of the guards saw his face, he executed both of them with their own weapons.
 Frawley notes that this incident led to the passing of regulations prohibiting the driver from leaving the cab even if his partner is being held at gunpoint.
 Charles Hogan got the idea for his novel, on which the film is based, in 1995.
 "It was just so remarkable that this one very small community was the focus for bank robbers," he said, but he was very aware that crime was only one part of the community, and he did not want to make all residents of the neighborhood look like criminals.